-At the helm of The Flying Ship Company is a passionate team of engineers and business executives with experience with multiple disciplines, including international business development, maritime and aviation law, supply chain management, manufacturing operations, external communications, human resources and corporate strategy in the aerospace, defense, and electronics sectors.
+At the helm of The Flying Ship Company is a passionate team of engineers, pilots, captains and executives.
+The team members have expertise in multiple disciplines, including engineering, international business development, maritime and aviation law, supply chain management, manufacturing operations, external communications, human resources and corporate strategy in the aerospace, maritime and defense sectors.

 Bill Peterson is the Chief Executive Officer for Ground Effect Technology, LLC, and the group of Flying Ship Companies.
 He began flying Cessna 150’s and 152’s at the age of fourteen and has been captivated by aerospace ever since.
 Bill holds an Aerospace Engineer degree from Embry-Riddle Aeronautical University and an Executive MBA from George Mason University.
 He is accomplished in developing, managing, and executing corporate strategy, business capture, and economic development activities for a multitude of US and UK aerospace and defense companies.